meejah/magic-wormhole-protocols/dilated-file-transfer.md

 All control-channel messages are encoded using `msgpack`.
    --> XXX: see "message encoding" discussion

-Control-channel message formats are described using Python pseudo-code to illustrate the exact data types involved.
+Control-channel message formats are described using Python (and Haskell) pseudo-code to illustrate the exact data types involved.

-All control-channel messages contain an integer "kind" field describing the type of message.
+All control-channel messages contain a "kind" field describing the type of message.

-Rejected idea: Version message, because we already do version negotiation via mailbox features.
+**Rejected idea**: Version message, because we already do version negotiation via mailbox features.

-Rejected idea: Offer/Answer messages via the control channel: we need to open a subchannel anyway; the subchannel-IDs are not intended to be part of the Dilation API.
+**Rejected idea**: Offer/Answer messages via the control channel: we need to open a subchannel anyway; and the subchannel-IDs are not intended to be part of the public Dilation API.

 ### Control Channel Messages